Skip to content

 luna s.lst 1 -o out.db -s ' HEADERS & STATS sig=C3,C4 '

-enter the script in the console (which can also save/load scripts):
+enter the script in the console:

 Script Example